jaissica/jaissica/README.md

 - 😄 Pronouns: She/Her/Hers
 - 📫 How to reach me: hora.j@northeastern.edu

 I am experienced in Full Stack Web Development, Data Engineering and Visualization.
-I am interested in learning about new technologies and frameframeworks.
+I am interested in learning about new technologies and frameworks.

 ## **Languages and Tools:**